 - You can change the composition of the group item at the time you sell it.
 Once you add it to the invoice you can add or delete component lines, change quantities, and so forth.
 This does not affect the list of components as they are shown in the edit item window.

 - There is no special transaction for a group item – you don’t “build” it.
 There isn’t a quantity on hand for the group item itself.

 It’s important to understand the differences between them because they take different processes to produce, and they show up in different ways in your reports.

 An inventory assembly item is a real part – you build some and put them on the shelf, then you sell them or use them as a subassembly in another inventory assembly item.
 You will see the inventory assembly show up in your sales reports, but you will not see the component items show up as sales.

 A group item is really just a shortcut, not a real part.
 You don’t have a balance on hand, you don’t see it in sales reports.
 It doesn’t exist, it is just a convenience to you to move a number of different parts through the sales process.
 You’ll never see the group item in your sales reports – you will see the component items showing up there.

 In the traditional QuickBooks view, the inventory assembly item is what a manufacturer is working with.
 A group item is usually used more by distributors that are putting together standard kits or boxes at the time you are shipping.

-However, group items can be used in some interesting ways to resolve certain kinds of problems for many manufacturers – and I’ll go into that in more detail in another article.
+However, group items can be used in some interesting ways to resolve certain kinds of problems for many manufacturers – see this article on using Groups for custom manufacturing.